 Price around: €18

-Best Apartments in Venice
+Best Apartment Rentals in Venice

 Ca’Spencer is a beautifully restored baroque chic apartment in San Marco which can sleep up to 4 people, just moments away from the Grand Canal, Piazza San Marco and Rialto Bridge.
-This apartment is one of the best places to stay in Venice to experience living in the city like a true Venitian, with exposed 15th century beams, antique furniture and traditional Venitian terrazzo flooring giving the apartment a traditional yet homely feel.
+This apartment is one of the best places to stay in Venice to experience living in the city like a true Venetian, with exposed 15th century beams, antique furniture and traditional Venetian terrazzo flooring giving the apartment a traditional yet homely feel.
 The owners even leave guests a list of recommendations and secret places to visit.
 Plus, being able to enjoy a quiet breakfast or late night glass of wine outside on the private Altana terrace overlooking the rooftops of Venice is truly a unique experience.

 Address: San Marco 3995, San Marco, 30124 Venice